Final stitch: Friday 5th June 2020

 OFEK: ISRAEL

-.
+Israel is coming out of the health crisis, revealing the tension between society and individuals.
 After the dominant climate of oneness during the last two months, we can see that individuals are different in the way the financial crisis meets their personal life.

 The protest of young physicians against having to work very long shifts.
 During Covid 19 health care staff were our heroes.
 In these days when there is an improvement in the public health condition, the intern physicians are beginning to feel the pain of working too many hours.
 It might be the beginning of a social protest.
 The feeling of ’togetherness’ seems to give them a hope that their voice would be heard.